grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 #### Roll for career

-We rolled his career as "boater": our character had been taken in by the river-folk who travel up and down the River Hy, ferrying ore from Skar, and Woald lumber to Dismas.
+We rolled his career as "boater": our character had been taken in by the river-folk who travel up and down the River Hy, ferrying ore from Skar and Woald lumber to Dismas.
 Percy probably made his way to Wookbridge after he was orphaned.
 It's a popular stop-over point for river-folk.

 #### Roll for past event

-From our rumour table, our PC is somehow involved with the secretive agreement between Dismas' thieves guild and the revolting peasants of the New Commonwealth.
-Interesting: I love the idea that Percy is caught between the two factions, ferrying missives between Commonwealth and Council under the nose of the Mandatory Forces.
+From our rumour table, we know Percy is somehow involved with the secretive agreement between Dismas' thieves guild and the revolting peasants of the New Commonwealth.
+Interesting: I love the idea that Percy is caught between the two factions, ferrying missives between Commonwealth and Council, under the nose of the Mandatory Forces.

 #### Roll for details

 For Percy's personality, we must begin to interpret our spark table prompts.
 We have to work with "slouch maim."
 It implies a profound character flaw ("maim") and idleness.
-Clearly, Percy is somewhat lazy to the point of addiction, used to a languid life on the river.
+Clearly, Percy is somewhat lazy to the point of compulsion, used to a languid life on the river.
 We'll catch him napping throughout the campaign.
 Should be very annoying and drive a lot of delicious conflict.

 Next we have the prompt for Percy's style: cold sausage.
-I'm only going imagine that Percy suffers from a permanent feeling of cold (poor circulation?), and always wraps himself in a thick coat that smells vaguely of cooked meat.
+I'm going imagine that Percy suffers from a permanent feeling of cold (poor circulation?) and always wraps himself in a thick coat that smells vaguely of cooked meat.

 For distinctive feature we have "swat craft."
 I'm going to have some fun here, and suggest that Percy is always accompained by a number of midges, attracted from the river by his odorous coat.
 They are a constant irritation to those around him.

-His core value is "hunger maim:" after his orphan life Percy is violently adament he'll never go hungry again.
+His core value is "hunger maim:" after his orphan life, Percy is adament he'll never go hungry again.
 He is always careful to have some food on hand, and if he begins to feel hungry he comes irritable and quick to temper.

 "Perspiration Fanatic" is the prompt for his life goal: pretty clearly to make his fanatical parents pay for their negligence.
 He uses his contacts in the shadowy underworld of Dismas to search for them.

 #### Enemy

 Percy doesn't have any friends as yet, but he certainly has a notable enemy.
 The spark for this NPC is "wail mould."
-This requires a lot of interpretation, but I'm going to use it to create a new faction, the Pond Guard (I feel "mould" is reminescent of pond scum) a guard force who keep the peace on the waters of the River Hy.
+This requires a lot of interpretation, but I'm going to use it to create a new faction: the Pond Guard (I feel "mould" is reminescent of pond scum), a watch force who keep the peace on the waters of the River Hy.
 They are known by their distinctive call.
-All boaters know to moor immediately and prepare to be boarded and searched.
+All boaters recognise this call and moor immediately and prepare to be boarded and searched.

 Percy is a person of interest to the Pond Guard, and if he's ever caught he'll be in trouble.